-'''

-rv145:"ISO IEC_27002 2005"
+rv145:"ISO IEC\27002 2005" rv145:"iso \"

-rv145:"iso "

-'''

-A.5 Regular Expression Queries
+Regular Expression Queries

 Regular expression queries allow you to search events that match a pattern.
+These queries must be enclosed in forward slash (/).
 For example, to search for an initiator user name that ends with the character "a", you can specify the search query as follows:

-'''

-sun:/.a/

-'''
+sun:/.\a/